Art. 1 – Definition

-During each edition of the Swiss Gamers Award and of the Swiss Gamers Award Kids, the Ludesco association draws three participating clubs in a raffle who will receive a copy of the winning game offered by the LUDESCO association.
+During each edition of the Swiss Gamers Award and of the Swiss Gamers Award Kids, the Ludesco association draws three SGA Participants in a raffle who will receive a copy of one of the nominated games.

 Any appeal concerning this draw is excluded.

 Art.
 8 – Litigation

 All appeals concerning the attribution of the Swiss Gamers Award and the Swiss Gamers Award Kids are excluded.